Nov 23, 2006 (Happy Thanksgiving)

 The Sierra Club and Envionmenal Defense have filed a "notice of intent" to sue to stop construction of the Intercounty Connector because it would violate the clean air act by increasing air pollution.
 Soon after came news that the Audubon Naturalist Society will also sue, contending that the Ehrlich administration violated the Enviromental Policy Act by not adequatly considering impacts and alternatives that would be more effective and less damaging to neighborhoods and environmentally sensitive areas.

 It's done!
 Final version of Ecoepic & Other Poems by yours truly.
 Now available at lulu.com for the world to purchase.
 Go world!

 Also at amazon.com.

 Reading Poems in Mill Creek Woods

 My nose is in a book entitled Good Poems - selected and introduced by Garrison Keillor.
 I'm in the section called "Scenes".
-Of all the good poems in that section, I am most pleased with Orval Lund's "wrist-wrestling father" with its surprise ending.
-I'm sorry I never had a chance to wrist-wrestle my father.
+Of all the good poems in that section, I am most pleased with Orval Lund's "Wrist-wrestling Father" with its surprise ending.
+Where I came from they called it arm-wrestling.
+I'm sorry I never had a chance to arm- ir wrist-wrestle my father.
 Every son deserves eventually to best his father in that game, if only at the end of the father's life when, suffering from an incurable disease and anxious to begin the hereafter, the father suggests to his son "Why don't we do this one more time.
 Maybe I can pop a vessel and disappear".